 CSDDD due diligence compliance

 European companies are obligated to identify, assess, and address human rights and environmental risks across their supply chains.
-Cases are increasing where Japanese suppliers are asked to provide information about their human rights policies, labor conditions, forced labor practices, and environmental management systems.
-Companies with subcontractors in emerging markets such as Southeast Asia in particular may need to demonstrate awareness of second- and third-tier supplier conditions.
+Cases are increasing where suppliers are asked to provide information about their human rights policies, labor conditions, forced labor practices, and environmental management systems.
+Companies with subcontractors in emerging markets in particular may need to demonstrate awareness of second- and third-tier supplier conditions.

 Additions to contract terms